 Dubai Parents Are Setting the Bar With These Insane Gourmet Lunchboxes

 One thing I’ve discovered in my six years of motherhood is that lunch boxes are a thing.
+I don’t just mean an actual lunch box, like the stainless steel lunch box here, but the food that goes inside a lunch box.
 As far as I can remember, I’ve always had the fanciest sandwiches at school, and by fancy I mean there was a piece of lettuce on top of my pale rumi cheese.
 Fast forward to 2018 and I’m a mom who is aggressively attacked by the words ‘lunchbox’, ‘lunch bag’, ‘theme’, and ‘water flask’.

 As much as I try to put some work in my kids’ lunch bags, I miserably fail.
 I watch videos on social media of parents creating gourmet lunches, but I honestly only relate to mommies making fun of this new trend.
 Yet, along came a Facebook group that made me realize two things; I want to live in Dubai and I want the group’s admin to adopt me.

 Dubai Kids Lunch Box Ideas is currently my favorite thing on social media.
 It’s soothing, calms me down, and makes me feel that we live in a better world; unfortunately, my lunch boxes are still nowhere near perfect.
 Dubai parents mean business when it comes to lunch boxes.
 Whether it’s color coordination, national holidays’ themes, or nutritious values, they’ve got it covered.